OlivierLD/raspberry-coffee/SunFlower/README.md

 ## Next

-Monitor the load of the LiPo battery, with an MPC3008 (_*Warning:*_ there seems to be some problems between the Raspberry Pi Zero and the SPI interface...
-I was _not_ able to read an MCP3008 from a Zero, and the _exact_ same code (the exact same SD card, actually) runs fine on other Raspberries...
-Forums are unclear about that, but that seems to be 'occurring' some times...)
+Monitor the load of the LiPo battery, with an MPC3008.

+With a photocell, to know how sunny it is.

 Orienting much bigger panels, using *feedback servos* and *stepper motors*.